 Installation image from the 8th Annual Zine and Photo Book Fair curated by Mauricio Marcin

-In support of artist’s books and zines, Baxter St at CCNY presented an annual Zine and Photo Book Fair every year.
-Our recent fair was held over the weekend of June 1st-3rd, 2018 and was curated by Mauricio Marcin.
-MORE INFO
+In support of artist’s books and zines, Baxter St at CCNY has presented an annual Zine and Photo Book Fair every year.
+Our upcoming fair will be held over the weekend of June 21st-23rd, 2019 and is curated by Paul John.